TRKE Logo

 Image Title Tags Overview Grade Level Resource Type

 Field Notes & First Steps Field Notes & First Steps InTheField StudentResearch Videos CareerConnections AnalyzingAndInterpretingData Ruby Jenco, a field instructor, developed this winter video series to connect students with real Wyoming scientists and foster authentic research experiences.
 Each "Research Day" engages students in h...
-Grades 3-5 Grades 9-12 Grades 6-8 N/A
+Grades 3-5 Grades 9-12 Grades 6-8 Educator-Created Resources

 When the Data Doesn't Match When the Data Doesn't Match ClimateData AnalyzingAndInterpretingData UncertaintyInScience This lesson engages students in comparing observed weather station data with modeled climate data using WY-Adapt.
 Through this exploration, students encounter two key types of scientific uncertainty: ...
-Grades 9-12 Program Created Resources
+Grades 9-12 Program-Created Resources

 Managing WY Water for a Changing Future Managing WY Water for a Changing Future ClimateData ScenarioThinkingAndNarratives InTheClassroom Jill Woodhouse, a field instructor and former water engineer, developed this lesson to help students explore the complexities of water use and weather modification in the drying American West.
 This ac...
-Grades 9-12 Grades 6-8 Teacher Created Resources
+Grades 9-12 Grades 6-8 Educator-Created Resources

 All Posts